Hurence/logisland/logisland-docs/processors.rst

    :widths: 20,60,30,20,10,10

-   "**hbase.client.service**", "The instance of the Controller Service to use for accessing HBase.", "", "null", "", "" "service.id", "Specifies the Controller Service to use for .", "", "null", "", ""
-   "**table.name.field**", "The field containing the name of the HBase Table to fetch from.", "", "null", "", "**true**" "**row.identifier.field**", "The field containing the  identifier of the row to fetch.", "", "null", "", "**true**" "columns.field", "The field containing an optional comma-separated list of "<colFamily>:<colQualifier>" pairs to fetch.
+   "**hbase.client.service**", "The instance of the Controller Service to use for accessing HBase.", "", "null", "", "" "**table.name.field**", "The field containing the name of the HBase Table to fetch from.", "", "null", "", "**true**" "**row.identifier.field**", "The field containing the  identifier of the row to fetch.", "", "null", "", "**true**" "columns.field", "The field containing an optional comma-separated list of "<colFamily>:<colQualifier>" pairs to fetch.
 To return all columns for a given family, leave off the qualifier such as "<colFamily1>,<colFamily2>".", "", "null", "", "**true**"